TMInnovations/testorykratos/README.md

-# Test of ory/kratos sdk for javascript/typescript frontends (here angular is used)
+# Test of ory/kratos sdk for javascript/typescript/angular

 ## How you can run the project (Feel free to modify this section as I did'nt verify it yet)
 - Be sure to have the @angular/cli installed globally via npm (if you need to, download and install nodejs in advance to use npm)